 The variety and quality of instrumentation for our undergraduate students is one of the finest in the area.
-Our faculty work one-on-one with students to gain hands-on experience using modern instrumentation.
-Students actively use instruments in beginning in General Chemistry (UV/Vis scanning spectrophotometer) and Organic Chemistry (FTIR Spectrometer, NMR Spectrometer, and GC-Mass Spectrometers).
-As stduent continue into their upper level courses, they are then able to apply their experiences to new projects.
+Students work one-on-one with faculty and other students to gain hands-on experience using modern instrumentation.
+You will given the oppurtunity to work with instruments in beginning in General Chemistry (UV/Vis scanning spectrophotometer) and Organic Chemistry (FTIR Spectrometer, NMR Spectrometer, and GC-Mass Spectrometers).
+And as you continue, you will design projects for your classes and indepenent esearch to further your understanding and use of novel instrumentation.

 A few instruments include:

 - Shimazdu Flame Atomic Absorption Spectrophotometer

 In addition to these highlighted instruments, we also have several FTIR (Fourier Transform Infrared Spectrometers) a Shimadzu HPLC (High Performance Liquid Chromatography) and 60 MHz Anasazi NMR Spectrometer.
 Achatz Hall of Science also houses a variety of instrumentation utilized in biochemistry and molecular biology.
 Some of these instruments include: electrophoresis gels, PCR (Polymerase Chain Reaction), scintillation counter, SEM (Scanning Electron Microscope), and confocial microscope.